 Let them enjoy some incentives.
 This will make it more fun for them.
 Make a chart week wise and you can put a surprise sticker on it whenever they brush. and once the chart is full, you can give them a bigger gift like a toy at the end of the month.
 Remember not to give rewards like candies or chocolates as they are cariogenic and should be avoided.

 Making your child agree to something that he or she doesn’t like is a trick.
 We as parents need to find out which technique works the best for our kids.
 According to my personal experience, the best thing that works for developing habits like brushing, potty training, or anything for that matter is starting early.
 The earlier we start the better the kid accepts it, that it is a routine and nothing that is forced on them.
 It is taken as something very normal like drinking milk when hungry.
 But as a parent, it is you who needs to decide how to get your child into the habit.

 Q1: What the best time for brushing teeth for children’s?

-You can brush the teeth of your children in the morning and in the night.
+You can brush the teeth of your children in the morning and at the night.
 If possible you can do brushing of your kid’s teeth even after meals.
-This will definitely protect the teeth of your kid.
+This will protect the teeth of your kid.

 Q2: My 2 year old son doesn’t like to brush.
 How do I keep his teeth clean?

-You can try all the above mentioned techniques to get your kid to like to do the brushing.
-As brushing is the main way to keep your teeth clean especially in kids.
+You can try all the above-mentioned techniques to get your kid to like to do the brushing.
+As brushing is the main way to keep your teeth clean, especially for kids.